tkubica12/kubernetes-demo/README.md

 - Istio refresh
 - Linkerd
 - RUDR
+- Flagger

 # TODO
-- Flagger for automated canary releases
-- Azure Monitor Prometheus support
+- Azure Monitor and Prometheus
-- Service Mesh Interface
+- More on Service Mesh Interface
 - Azure DevOps

 # Table of Contents